chalk-it-up/slate/source/includes/booking/2_get.md

 ## Get Event Booking Details
-This endpoint returns the details for a single charity event booking.
+This endpoint returns the details for an event booking.

 ```shell
 http GET example.com/api/bookings/96042210856992